 A significant proportion of general practice care is delivered away from usual practices.
 This may have implications for health policy, in terms of continuity and quality of primary care.

-McRae, I, Van Gool, K, Hall, J & Yen, L 2017, 'The role of cost on failure to access prescribed pharmaceuticals – the case of statins', Applied Health Economics and Health Policy, vol. 15, no. 5, pp. 625-634.View/Download from: UTS OPUS or Publisher's site
+McRae, I, Van Gool, K, Hall, J & Yen, L 2017, 'The role of cost on failure to access prescribed pharmaceuticals – the case of statins', Applied Health Economics and Health Policy, vol. 15, no. 5, pp. 625-634.View/Download from: Publisher's site

 This study shows that, in an unregulated fee-setting environment, specialist physicians practise price discrimination on the basis of